 6:30 Welcome.
 Welcome everyone and let them know the purpose is to get to know each other and talk about where the group is headed.
 Mingle and talk, then we’ll do some more structured things.

 7:00 Group Icebreaker.
-Have everyone introduce themselves to the whole group and then use one of these ice breakers or create your own.
+Have everyone introduce themselves to the whole group and share an icebreaker.
 Just make sure it’s something that everyone will be able to answer easily and that helps the group to get to know who they are.

 7:20 Group Questions.
 Use a question like this and give everyone a chance to answer.
 What are you most looking forward to in a Community Group?
 What motivated you to look for a group to be part of?
 What are you most afraid of in regard to being part of a group?